-PN 10 has recently been updated to take account of revisions to ISAs (UK), including ISA (UK) 570 on going concern.
+PN 10 has recently been updated to accounted of revisions to ISAs (UK), including ISA (UK) 570 on going concern.
 The revisions to PN 10 in respect of going concern are important and mark a significant departure from how this concept has been audited in the public sector in the past.
-In particular, PN 10 allows auditors to apply a 'continued provision of service approach' to auditing going concern, where appropriate.
-Applying such an approach should enable us to increase our focus on wider financial resilience (as part of our VfM work) and ensure that our work on going concern is proportionate for public sector bodies.
-We will review the Group, PFCC and Chief Constable's arrangements for securing financial sustainability as part of our Value for Money work and provide a commentary on this in our Auditor's Annual Report.
+In particular, PN 10 allows auditors to apply a 'continued provision of service approach' to auditing going concern, were appropriate.
+Applying such an approach should enable us to increase our focus on wider financial resilience (as part our VFM work) and ensure that our work on going concern is proportionate for public sector bodies.
+We will review the Authority's arrangements for securing financial sustainability as part of our Value of Money work and provide a commentary on this in our Auditor's Annual Report.